sh4d1t0/webpack-react-typescript/README.md

 - Jest 29.x
 - Testing-library 13.x
 - Eslint 8.x
+- Emotion
+- Styled Components

 In addition to the technologies mentioned above, which are included in a react base project, the following were used to make the work more efficient:

 - Prettier 2.x